People Insist That Their Reasons Are Worth Hearing Through Their "Am I The Jerk" Stories

 After the exam, he was giving me nasty looks.
 It was pretty clear he did poorly.
 I think it’s a reasonable guess that someone who forgot to carry critical equipment before a major exam probably didn’t take preparation for the exam too seriously.

 A few of my exam-going colleagues think I was a jerk for not helping him and for refusing to talk to him.

-From my perspective, I felt he was a jerk for disturbing me before a critical exam.
-I had been preparing for this for months.
+Besides, I really didn’t want my stethoscope in his ears.
+I didn’t want to risk having to look for him if he forgot to return it.
 This exam has multiple stations in multiple different rooms and if he went into another room with it and forgot to give me my stethoscope I’d have a hard time getting it back.

 So AITJ?

+Info/Update: My stethoscope is a Littmann Cardiology IV.
 Costs USD 200 so not exactly cheap!
 My trusty steth and I have been through a lot together including 2 years of extremely difficult global crisis duties.
 I probably shouldn’t be so attached to an inanimate object but I am a bit attached to my steth.

 It would pain me to lose it.